Windsooon/cherry/README.md

 #### Put it together

-1. Create a new folder inside the `data` folder, your training data, stop words file and cache will be stored in this folder.
+1. Create a new folder `your_folder` inside the `data` folder, your data, stop words file and cache will be stored in this folder.
-2. Put `data.xxx` and `stop_words.xxx` into the new folder, the new folder is the model name you will use later in training other APIs.
+2. Put `data.xxx` and `stop_words.xxx` into `your_folder`, `your_folder` is the model name you will use later in all of the APIs.

 #### Settings
-Before training, you can create a custom tokenizer function. cherry uses `jieba` to support Chinese tokenizer by default ( in `base.py/`tokenizer()` .
-Your tokenizer function should accept the text as input and return a list that includes all the tokens.
-For English, you can use nltk by uncommenting the code below:
+Before training, you can use a custom tokenizer function. cherry uses `jieba` to support Chinese tokenizer by default (under `base.py/tokenizer()`).
+The tokenizer function should accept the text as input and return a list that includes all the tokens.
+For English, you can use nltk by uncommenting the code inside `base.py`:

     # base.py